Margaret Caroline Rudd

 Margaret Caroline Rudd (c.
 1745 – c.
-1798) was a notorious female forger during the 18th century in Britain.
+1798) was a female forger during the 18th century in Britain.
 She was accused of the offence in March 1775 along with the Perreau brothers, Daniel and Robert who claimed to have been framed by her.
 She got away with the crime, and the Perreaus were found guilty and executed.

 Life

 She was born Margaret Caroline Youngson in 1745, in the town of Lurgan near Belfast, Northern Ireland.
 Her father, Patrick Youngson, was an apothecary of genteel appearance and education, and her mother, Isabella Stewart had a secret claim to nobility.
 Margaret was infatuated with the idea of belonging to nobility.
 She claimed Scottish ancestry when she was young, and even acquired a certificate to prove it.
 Margaret was an only child, and her parents both died when she was young.
 Her father died when she was a baby and her mother when she was eight.
 She was placed under the care of her uncle, John Stewart, who raised her to be an upstanding young woman.
 When she was old enough, he sent her to boarding school in Downpatrick.
 She created so much trouble, that she was expelled, and her uncle refused to have her back.
 She was sent to live with her grandmother, who couldn't control her wild behaviour.
 She yearned to leave her home town, and the chance presented itself when she met her future husband, Valentine Rudd.